 Black on white

 Drawing with ink is something I have done since a tender age.
 My parents worked on their architectural blueprints with Rotring pens.
-I loved using the back of the huge papers to draw with these delicate pens.
+I loved using the back of the huge blueprints to draw with these delicate pens.
 As long as we left things the way we found them (clean and tidy) my sisters and I were allowed to use their studio.
-There are many, many drawings, as young as 4 years of age, where I’d lose myself, the same way I do now, playing with lines, circles and dots.
+There are many, many drawings, as young as 2 years of age, where I’d lose myself, the same way I do now, playing with lines, circles and dots.
 No wonder one of my favorite quotes ever is by Paul Klee: “the line is a dot that went for a walk”.
-That is how my grandfather, Ernesto Puppo, would invite me to draw “Cara Sabina, let’s take a dot on a walk!”
+That is how my grandfather, Ernesto Puppo, would invite me to his drawing board “Cara Sabina, let’s take a dot on a walk!”

-Some of these faces are people I know and love.
-Others represent seasons and intend to capture life – imperfect, challenging and filled with possibilities.
+Some of these faces are of people I know and love.
+Others represent seasons and virtues.
+They intend to capture life – imperfect, challenging and filled with possibilities.